 Jennifer Croswell, MD, MPH, MA

-Prior to joining HARB, Dr. Croswell was a Senior Program Officer at the Patient-Centered Outcomes Research Institute, where she helped launch a legislatively mandated program in evidence synthesis.
+Prior to joining HARB, Dr. Croswell was a Senior Program Officer at the Patient-Centered Outcomes Research Institute (PCORI), where she helped launch a legislatively mandated program in evidence synthesis.
+She has several decades of experience with the conduct, interpretation, and application of systematic evidence reviews and derivative research methods.

 Dr. Croswell received a BA in English Language and Literature from the University of Chicago.
 She received her MD from the University of Illinois at Chicago and obtained training in general surgery before transitioning to an interest in preventive medicine.
 She then received an MPH with a concentration in epidemiology and biostatistics from the Johns Hopkins University Bloomberg School of Public Health.